samskolli/Pegasus/README.md

 This tool uses the [SSIS Object Model and API](https://msdn.microsoft.com/en-us/library/mt574046.aspx).

 Wrappers are created around a DtsObject to simplify usage and hide operations where possible.
+Checkout the demo examples for usage.
+More examples to be added.

 ## Available DtsObjects

 Currently, the following are available.
+More to follow.

 ### Control Flow Tasks:
 1. Package